 Last week actor Chris Pratt tweeted about film director Kevin Smith and ended up with a thread of caustic tweets on the topic of prayer.
 I have to be honest.
 I did not know who Smith was so I did a Google search.
 He had suffered a massive heart attack, and Pratt suffered massive backlash for his tweet.
 Continue reading “Are our prayers just platitudes?”

 I love the spirit of the Olympics.
 What inspires me even more than the games themselves are the stories behind each athlete.
 A mountain of obstacles blocks their dream, and they find themselves stuck in deep valleys of pain, injuries and discouragement.
 Yet in the slogging through the valleys a burning desire for gold remains.
 Continue reading “Three takeaways from the Olympics”

 Periodically, I want to present people who are following Jesus but take a path different from mine or yours.
 This week I sat down with Kyla Conlee, a woman of guts and grit, to delve deeper into the epidemic problem of sex trafficking here in the United States.
 Warning: Because of the nature of the subject this post includes the honest and brutal realities of working on the front line of sex trafficking.
-Continue reading “The Collateral Devastation from Sex Trafficking”
+Continue reading “Looking firsthand into the world of sex trafficking”